 **Plant borage, French or pot marigolds nearby to encourage pollinating insects.

-**Remember, don’t plant too many plants or you will be begging family and friends to take them away!
+**Remember, don’t plant too many zucchini and yellow squash plants or you will be begging family and friends to take them away!

 **What is your favorite recipe with summer squash?
 Please let in the comments below!